jimchen2/finance-management/README.md

 - Date: date
 - Description: string
 - Amount: int
-- Account ID: string (external key, which account this transaction belongs to)
+- Account ID: string (which account this transaction belongs to)
 - Category: string (Subscription, Utility, Rent, etc. Default: Other)
 - Tags (optional): array of strings
 - Is Transfer: boolean (to indicate if this is a transfer between accounts)